asiminah/asiminah.github.io/_pages/about.md

 <!-- **I am on the 2024-2025 academic job market!** -->

-My name is Asimina and in Fall 2025, I will be a Peter M. Curran Visiting Assistant Professor at [Fordham University](https://www.fordham.edu/).
+My name is Asimina and in Fall 2025, I am a Peter M. Curran Visiting Assistant Professor at [Fordham University](https://www.fordham.edu/).
 In Spring 2025, I completed my Ph.D. in Mathematics from the [University of Connecticut (UConn)](https://uconn.edu/) under [Álvaro Lozano-Robledo](https://alozano.clas.uconn.edu/), where I was supported by the [Graduate Fellowship for STEM Diversity (GFSD)](https://stemfellowships.org/) from 2022 - 2025.
 My interests are in number theory and algebra, specifically, arithmetic geometry and algebraic number theory.

 <!-- My name is Asimina and in Fall 2025, I will be a Peter M. Curran Visiting Assistant Professor at [Fordham University](https://www.fordham.edu/).
 My interests are in number theory and algebra, specifically, arithmetic geometry and algebraic number theory.
 My post-doctoral mentor is [A. Raghuram](https://sites.google.com/site/math4raghuram/home?authuser=0).